A Promising Launchpad to Southeast Asia and Islamic Trade Destination

 Special Economic Zones

 In fact, industries in Malaysia are predominantly located in over 500 industrial estates and Free Zones developed throughout the country.
-These zones are categorized as export processing zones, which cater to the requirements of export-oriented industries.
+These zones are categorised as export processing zones, which cater to the requirements of export-oriented industries.
 There are also specialized parks that have been developed to cater to the needs of specific industries.

 Some examples of growth corridors in Malaysia include Iskandar Malaysia, Southern Johor, Northern Corridor Economic Region (NCER), East Coast Economic Region (ECER), Sabah Development Corridor, and Sarawak Corridor of Renewable Energy.